gianchandania/react-big-calendar-vibo/README.md

 ### Localization and Date Formatting

-`react-big-calendar` includes two options for handling the date formatting and culture localization, depending on your preference of DateTime libraries.
+`react-big-calendar-vibo` includes two options for handling the date formatting and culture localization, depending on your preference of DateTime libraries.
 You can use either the [Moment.js](http://momentjs.com/) or [Globalize.js](https://github.com/jquery/globalize) localizers.

 Regardless of your choice, you **must** choose a localizer to use this library: